dianabarsan/generate-form-attachments/README.md

 Are you adding dummy data from CSV-s using `medic-conf` and all your xml reports are attachment-less?
 Running this script will create and upload `content` xml attachments to _very roughly_ simulate the `model` XML resulting from submitting an Enketo XML form.
-It might even make the reports editable, granted the `form` doc itself exists its fields correspond to the report `fields`.
+It might even make the reports editable, granted the `form` doc itself exists and its fields correspond to the report `fields`.

 ### Installation